tqjxlm/Monte-Carlo-Ray-Tracer/README.md

 ## Features

 * Ray tracing: Monte-Carlo strategy with stratified sampling and weighted cosine hemisphere sampling
-* Lighting: native Blinn Phong model with reflection and refraction
+* Lighting: direct and indirect light with reflection and refraction
-* Acceleration: KDTree with AABB, OpenMP
+* Acceleration: KDTree, OpenMP
-* Material: Lambertian material support only
 * Configurable: resolution, ray depth and ray density can be configured as needed

 ### File Format